chrisxxmas/MYCOOP64/CONTRIBUTING.md

 Attempt to follow the [SOLID](https://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29) principles.
 In particular, try to give each type a single responsibility, and favour composition to combine features.

-As long as you keep t
+As long as you keep the code r